SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 Header actions

 #default
 Header actions are a unified API to add user-interactions to the column header that you might already know from built-in features like [sorting](#sorting) and [filtering](#filtering).
-If there are multiple actions defined for a single column (e.g. by using sorting and filtering and the same time), the actions are automatically moved to a [flyout menu](/components/basic/flyout-menu).
-Otherwise, if there is only a single action, it is displayed directly inside the header.
+If there are multiple actions defined for a single column (e.g. by using sorting and filtering at the same time), the actions are automatically moved to a [flyout menu](/components/basic/flyout-menu).
+Otherwise it is displayed directly inside the header if there is only a single action.

 When creating custom header actions, you can define both an `iconComponent` and `menuItems` for the same action which will then be automatically switched depending on whether additional header actions exist from other features.
 For example, our built-in [sorting feature](#sorting) uses this approach to either render a single sort button to toggle through the different sorting modes (ascending, descending and none) if there are no other actions but show separate menu items for each mode inside the flyout when used together with other features.

 Set the `showFlyoutMenu` option to force showing the action inside the flyout menu, even if there is only a single action.
-Similar, the `iconComponent` can set `alwaysShowInHeader` to force showing it directly inside the header, even when multiple actions exist which can e.g. be useful for showing a "clear" button.
-However, this should be used very rarely to prevent an overload of always visible header actions.
+Similar, the `iconComponent` can set `alwaysShowInHeader` to force showing it directly inside the header but this should be **used very rarely** to prevent an overload of always visible header actions.

 We strongly recommend to use the [system button](/components/buttons/system-button) as `iconComponent` and the [menu item](/components/basic/menu-item) component for `menuItems`.